rchoudhury7/outliers/README.md

     * experiments (contains all experiments)
     * lib (contains additional libraries that are not directly available via, e.g., pip)

+At the moment, there are a couple of examples demonstrating outlier detection, visualization, and supervised learning.

 Installation
 ------------